The International Rules and Guidelines for Science Fairs is

 6. Students may compete in only one Regeneron ISEF affiliated fair, except when proceeding to a state/national fair affiliated with the Regeneron ISEF from an affiliated regional fair.

-7. Projects that are demonstrations, ‘library’ research or informational projects, ‘explanation’ models or kit building are not appropriate for the Regeneron ISEF.
+7. Projects that are demonstrations, ‘library’ research or informational projects, and/or ‘explanation’ models or kit building are not appropriate for the Regeneron ISEF.

 8. All sciences and engineering disciplines are represented at ISEF and projects compete in one of the 21 categories.
 Review a complete list of categories and sub-categories with definitions.

 9. A research project may be a part of a larger study performed by professional scientists, but the project presented by the student must be only their own portion of the complete study.